zerofo/sys-con/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce**
 1. Go to '...'
+2. Plug the remote control XXX (Exact reference)
-2. Click on '....'
+3. Click on '....'
-3. Scroll down to '....'
-4. See error
+4. See errors/crashes...

-**Environment**
-- Your Switch Firmware version
-- Your version of Atmosphere
-- Your version of sys-con
-- If you have any other sysmodules enabled, list them here.
+**Logs**
+- Enable the logs in debug mode (See README.md) and provide the logs.